What is Kion?

 Can I get implementation support for Kion?

 We have onboarding packages available as a fixed-price service to assist with your installation and setup of Kion.
 In addition, we offer professional services to help with design, implementation, configuration, testing, training, troubleshooting, and support of Kion.
 Review our license agreement.

 What help is available for Kion?

-Help documentation is available from directly within the Kion application.
-In addition, customers who have purchased a license can access our Success Center to submit a question and search our knowledge base.
+Help documentation is available from directly within the Kion application and via our Success Center.
+In addition, customers who have purchased a license can access our Success Center to submit a question.